-Ahmed Musa was married twice.
-His first marriage was to the woman named Jamila Musa.
+The player has been married twice.
+His first marriage was to a woman named Jamila Musa.
 They had two children together, whose names are Ahmed Musa Jr (2013), and Halima Musa (2015).
 However, things did not work out between them, and they ended up divorcing each other.
-Jamila was even accusing Ahmed of domestic violence.
+Jamila even accused Ahmed of domestic violence.

 Apparently, this woman’s name was Juliet Ejue, and Ahmed has known her for a long time.
 She comes from Cross River State, even though she now lives in Lagos.
-After the divorce with his first wife Jamila, Ahmed focused on his relationship with Juliet, and they eventually got married.
+After the divorce from his first wife Jamila, Ahmed focused on his relationship with Juliet, and they eventually got married.

-In March 2017, the couple had the introduction ceremony, and in July 2017, they got officially married.
+In March 2017, the couple had their introduction ceremony, and in July 2017, they got officially married.
 Both looked incredibly happy at the wedding, and it seemed from their bright smiles like the marriage was long overdue.

-Ahmed Musa newborn baby is called Ibrahim, and he is the cutest bundle of joy, which constantly makes his parents happy.
+Their baby is called Ibrahim, and he is the cutest bundle of joy, which constantly makes his parents happy.

-This is all you needed to know about one of the most talented Nigerian footballers, Ahmed Musa!
+This is all you needed to know about one of the most talented Nigerian footballers, Ahmed Musa.
 We hope everything will be good in his career and personal life.